What does neuroscience have to do with coaching and therapy?

 7. We don’t always know what our brain is ‘thinking’.

-Unconscious processes exert great influence on our thoughts, feelings, and actions.
+Unconscious processes exert great influence on our thoughts, feelings, and actions (but I’m not willing to put a percentage on ‘how much is subconscious’).

-The brain can process nonverbal and unconscious information, and information processed unconsciously can still influence therapeutic and other relationships.
+The brain can process nonverbal and unconscious information, and such information influences therapeutic and other relationships.
 It’s possible to react to unconscious perceptions without consciously understanding the reaction.

 To explore these ideas in more detail, they form the basis of my FREE 10-day e-Masterclass ‘Principles of Neuroscience for Coaches, Therapists and Wellbeing Professionals’.